Trying to tell your AML from your EDI? Compliance loves its acronyms, but sometimes they can be a headache.

 All of the key terms and definitions you need to understand when working within compliance.

 The Anti-Money Laundering International Database (AMLID) is a secure, multilingual database of anti-money laundering laws and regulations, also containing information on national contacts and authorities.
-AMLID is an important reference tool for law enforcement officers involved in cross-jurisdictional work and is published by IMOLIN (See International Money Laundering Network)
+AMLID is an important reference tool for law enforcement officers involved in cross-jurisdictional work and is published by IMOLIN (See International Money Laundering Network).

-The Bank Secrecy Act (primary U.S. anti-money laundering law, amended by the USA Patriot Act in 2001.
+The Bank Secrecy Act (primary US anti-money laundering law, amended by the USA Patriot Act in 2001).
 Among other measures, it imposes money laundering controls on financial institutions and many other businesses, including the requirement to report and to keep records of various financial transactions.

 Beneficial owner, officer or manager in the accounting sector.
 All of these must be approved by their regulatory body, including passing a basic DBS check.